-* As with tankers, the Soviets were laggards in adopting "airborne warning and control system (AWACS)" aircraft -- platforms carrying wide-area surveillance radar and other electronics gear to detect enemy aircraft and other assets, then vector combat assets against them.
+As with tankers, the Soviets were laggards in adopting "airborne warning and control system (AWACS)" aircraft -- platforms carrying wide-area surveillance radar and other electronics gear to detect enemy aircraft and other assets, then vector combat assets against them.

 In the 1960s the USSR fielded an AWACS aircraft, the "Tu-126 Moss", based on the Tu-114 four-turboprop airliner, itself based on the "Tu-95 Bear" bomber.
 In the 1970s, the Soviets began development of an improved AWACS based on the Il-76.
 The result, the "A-50", was apparently introduced to service in 1984.
 It was developed in cooperation with the Beriev organization.
 It was assigned the NATO codename of "Mainstay".

-The A-50 was organized around the Shmel (Bumblebee) surveillance system, the core of which was a pulse-Doppler radar with a rotating antenna dome on the back behind the wings, known as a "pogahnka (toadstool)" to crews.
+The A-50 was organized around the Shmel (Bumblebee) surveillance system, the core of which was a pulse-Doppler radar with a rotating antenna dome on the back behind the wings, called a "pogahnka (toadstool)" to crews.
 The Shmel system also included identification friend or foe (IFF) capabilities and a number of color workstations, with datalinks, including satellite links, providing communications with fighters and other assets, and a mission computer coordinating the whole.
 The aircraft was littered with other antennas, most prominently in the form of an antenna fairing on the back just forward of the wings, and a finlike antenna on the rear of each landing gear fairing.

 The nose glazing of the Il-76 was deleted, replaced with an extended antenna fairing under the nose, and a single small window on each side; the tail turret structure was retained, but used to accommodate electronic systems instead of cannon.
 The A-50 was fitted with an inflight refueling probe, but reports indicate that the interaction of the slipstream of a tanker with the A-50's radome created such nasty buffeting that inflight refueling demanded special pilot qualification.